Robert Kraft: New England Patriots

-Kraft has been a New England Patriots fan since their American Football League days and had been a season ticket holder since 1971 when the team moved to Schaefer Stadium.
+Kraft has been a New England Patriots fan since their American Football League days and had been a season ticket holder since 1971, when the team moved to Schaefer Stadium.
 In 1985, he bought a 10-year option on Foxboro Raceway, a horse track adjacent to the stadium, and the purchase prevented Patriots owner Billy Sullivan from holding non-Patriot events at the stadium while races were being held.
-Kraft took advantage of the fact that the Sullivans owned the stadium but not the surrounding land, and it was the beginning of a quest to buy the stadium and the Patriots.
+Kraft took advantage of the fact that the Sullivans owned the stadium but not the surrounding land; it was the beginning of a quest to buy the stadium and the Patriots.
 Sullivan's family was reeling from a series of bad investments, principally The Jackson Five 1984 Victory Tour, for which they had to pledge Sullivan Stadium as collateral.
 Those problems ultimately forced Sullivan to sell controlling interest of the team in 1988, while the stadium lapsed into bankruptcy.

 In 1988, Kraft outbid several competitors to buy the stadium out of bankruptcy court from Sullivan for $22 million.
-The stadium was considered to be outdated and nearly worthless, but the purchase included the stadium's lease to the Patriots which ran through 2001.
-Kraft placed a bid on the Patriots franchise as well, but he lost the bidding to Victor Kiam.
+The stadium was considered outdated and nearly worthless, but the purchase included the stadium's lease to the Patriots, which ran through 2001.
+Kraft bid on the Patriots franchise as well, but he lost to Victor Kiam.
 Sullivan and Kiam then tried to move the team to Jacksonville, but Kraft refused to let them break the lease.
 Kiam was nearly brought down by bad investments of his own and was forced to sell the Patriots to James Orthwein in 1992.

-In 1994, Orthwein offered Kraft $75 million to buy out the remainder of the team's lease at Foxboro Stadium so he could move it to St. Louis, but Kraft turned it down.
+In 1994, Orthwein offered Kraft $75 million to buy out the remainder of the team's lease at Foxboro Stadium so he could move it to St. Louis, but Kraft declined.
 Orthwein was no longer interested in operating the team in New England and decided to sell it.
-However, due to terms in the operating covenant, any potential buyer would have to negotiate with Kraft.
+But the operating covenant required that any potential buyer negotiate with Kraft.
 With this in mind, Kraft launched what amounted to a hostile takeover, offering $172 million for an outright purchase.
-Future St. Louis/Los Angeles Rams owner Stan Kroenke offered more money ($200 million) with intent to move to St. Louis.
-However, Orthwein would have not only been saddled with all relocation expenses, but any legal expenses from breaking the lease.
-When Kraft let it be known that he would go to court to enforce the covenant and force Kroenke to stay in Foxboro, Orthwein was in an untenable position.
-He had little choice but to accept Kraft's offer, the highest ever made for an NFL team at the time.
+Future St. Louis/Los Angeles Rams owner Stan Kroenke offered more money ($200 million) with the intent to move to St. Louis.
+But Orthwein would have been saddled with all relocation expenses and any legal expenses from breaking the lease.
+When Kraft made known that he would go to court to enforce the covenant and force Kroenke to stay in Foxboro, Orthwein had little choice but to accept Kraft's offer, the highest ever made for an NFL team at the time.